dfinity/dfx-extensions/extensions/sns/README.md

 Use the `dfx sns propose` command to submit a CreateServiceNervousSystem NNS proposal according to the local configuration file.
-The local dfx identity must be able to operate (as a controller or hotkey) a staked NNS Neuron to be able to submit an NNS Proposal.
+The local dfx identity must be able to operate (as a controller or hotkey) a staked NNS Neuron to submit an NNS Proposal.

 ### Basic usage